 How To Get The Man Bun

-Grab those hair ties!
-(Elastic bands will also work.)
-First, identify the spot where you’re going to form the man bun.
+Got those hair ties?
+The first step is to identify the spot where you’re going to form the man bun.
 For most man bun hairstyles, this is the crown of the head.
 Most guys have a cowlick in this spot.
 Avoid forming the bun too high on the head.
 The top area of the back of your head is a good spot for the man bun.

 You might have to experiment with the bun formation, especially if you’re new to tying up your hair.
-This is a technique where watching someone else do it will help, and YouTube is your best friend here.
-There are tons of great, clear tutorials on creating a man bun.
+This is a technique where watching someone else do it will help, and YouTube is clutch here.

 How To Style & Maintain The Man Bun